bilalisler/room-reservation/README.md

 # Room Reservation REST Api Doc
+A simple room reservation application using Symfony 6, Docker, Queue (Symfony Messenger), Elasticsearch.
+All environment requirings were presented on docker

 ***
 ### to run the REST Api follow the following steps;
 1. run project: `$ docker-compose up -d`